bayy420-999/whatsapp-sender/DOCKER_README.md

 1. **Authentication Failed**: Check if the container has been properly initialized
 2. **Session Conflicts**: Ensure each container has a unique client ID
 3. **Resource Limits**: Monitor memory and CPU usage for multiple containers
+4. **Browser Profile Conflicts**: Each container now has isolated browser profiles to prevent Puppeteer errors
+5. **Puppeteer Errors**: If you see browser-related errors, restart the specific container to refresh its browser profile

 ### Log Analysis